 What's a Qualified Income Trust and do I need one?

 A Qualified Income Trust (QIT) is a special trust authorized under federal law (42 U.S.C. § 1396p(d)(4)(B)) that lets you redirect excess income so it doesn't count against the CHOICES income limit.
 Tennessee uses the term QIT; many other states call the same instrument a Miller Trust.
-You need one if your monthly income exceeds $2,982 in 2026 and you're applying for CHOICES.
-The QIT must be properly drafted, funded each month with the over-the-limit income, and used only for allowed expenses (medical care and the Personal Needs Allowance).
-Most CHOICES applicants over the income limit work with an elder-law attorney to set one up.
+You need one if your gross monthly income exceeds $2,982 in 2026 and you're seeking long-term services and supports: nursing-facility care under Institutional Medicaid, CHOICES HCBS, or ECF CHOICES.
+The QIT must be irrevocable, funded each month, and spent only on the allowed items: the Personal Needs Allowance, a trust-expense deduction of no more than $20, a spousal or dependent income allowance if one applies, health insurance premiums for coverage other than TennCare, and Item D deductions for care not covered by TennCare.
+Know what it cannot pay, because this is where families get caught: not trustee fees, not attorney fees or the cost of setting the trust up, not accountant or court fees, not funeral expenses, and not past-due medical bills.
+On death or termination, Tennessee receives what remains in the trust up to the total medical assistance the state paid.
+Most CHOICES applicants over the cap work with an elder-law attorney to set one up.

 How long does the CHOICES Group 2 waitlist take?